Psalm 30 – Remembering the Greatness of God at a Great Event

 Will it declare Your truth?

 a.
-I cried out to You, O LORD: At Psalm 30:2 King David first said that he cried out to God.
+I cried out to You, O Lord: In Psalm 30:2 King David first said that he cried out to God.
 This is perhaps the content of his prayer on one of those occasions.

 i.
-These words of King David frankly sound strange to the reader of the New Testament.
+These words of King David sound strange to someone familiar with the New Testament.
 It seems very different from the triumphant confidence of Paul who said, to live is Christ and to die is gain (Philippians 1:21).
-David seemed to see no gain in death, and therefore pleaded that God would preserve his life.
+David seemed to see no gain in death, and therefore he pleaded that God would preserve his life.

 ii.
-This is due to the admittedly shadowy understanding of the afterlife in the Old Testament.
+Only a shadowy understanding of the afterlife is present in the Old Testament.
 There are certainly moments of triumphant faith, such as when Job said, For I know that my Redeemer lives, and He shall stand at last on the earth; and after my skin is destroyed, this I know, that in my flesh I shall see God (Job 19:25-26).
 Yet there are also moments of uncertainty, such as here in Psalm 30:8-9.

 iii.
 It wasn’t until the New Testament that God revealed more clearly the fate of those who trust God from this life to the next.
-2 Timothy 1:10, as now been revealed by the appearing of our Savior Jesus Christ, who has abolished death and brought life and immortality to light through the gospel.
+In 2 Timothy 1:10, Paul says these things have now been revealed by the appearing of our Savior Jesus Christ, who has abolished death and brought life and immortality to light through the gospel.

 iv.
 Therefore David logically – and rightly, according to the revelation he had – only knew with certainty that he could praise God on this side of death.
-It was a valid reason to bring before God in prayer.
+It was a valid question to bring before God in prayer.
 “It was an argument with God, an urging of reasons, a pleading of his cause.
-It was not a statement of doctrinal opinions, nor a narration of experience” (Spurgeon).
+It was not a statement of doctrinal opinions, nor a narration of experience.”
+(Spurgeon)

 2. (11) The joyful answer to prayer.